When I was a kid, I planted a sunflower seed, and sang to it every day. It grew 3 metres tall, with 29 flower heads on it.

 When I was a baby my nickname was Wibbly Wobbly Wol (which is Owl spelled wrong) because I had very big eyes and was kind of funny looking.
 I’ve grown out of that one, so if anyone wants to give me a new nickname … now’s their chance!

 3. What is your greatest fear?

-5. Can you give us five positive words that describe you as a writer and cartoonist?
+5. Tell us five positive words that describe you as a illustrator.

 7. If you could time travel, what year would you go to and why?

 3014, because I’m impatient.
 I want to see how we write the rest of the human story.
 Plus I often fantasise about how cool it would be to bring a person forward from the past and watch their reaction to all the changes and new technologies.
 It would be even cooler to BE that person.

 8. What would your ten-year-old self say to you now?

 She’d probably be too shy to say much, but she’d be quietly delighted with where I’d steered her life to.
 She’s secretly pretty confident that she’ll end up being a writer and illustrator - she may kick me in the shins for having so many delays and detours in getting there.
 She’d think I should have more pets, and she’d be disappointed that I don’t have a horse.
 What’s the point of having Adultpower and your own money if you don’t buy yourself a pony?
 She’d be gobsmacked that I married a mathematician, because maths is busy making her life miserable.
 (But I think she’d like him.)

 I don’t really have a single greatest influence.
 I’m a bit of a magpie - I try to look at lots of different artists and other inspirational people and borrow useful bits here and there.